Sandtory/Sandtory/README.md

 - **TerraView** ([Link](https://github.com/Sandtory/TerraView)) - A project for viewing events on a map (more details to be added).
 - **IgniteInsight** ([Link](https://github.com/Sandtory/IgniteInsight)) - A web application for writing articles, made with Angular, Node.js and Express.

-Feel free to check out my repos and let's connect!
+Feel free to explore my repositories.
+I hope they inspire you as much as they've inspired me during the creation process!

-### 📫 How to reach me:
+### 📮 Get in Touch:
 - LinkedIn: [Henning Sandtorv's LinkedIn](https://www.linkedin.com/in/henningsandtorv/)

 ---